masile27/containerapp-appgw-demo/README.md

 # http://YOUR-APP-GATEWAY-IP/
 ```

-You should see the Azure Container Instances Hello World page, confirming that:
+You should see the nginx welcome page, confirming that:
 - ✅ Application Gateway is routing traffic correctly
 - ✅ Container App is running and responding
 - ✅ Network connectivity is working between components

 ## Architecture